Grand Floridian Resort and Spa – Deluxe Resort

 What is the difference between a standard room and a dormer (“attic”) room?

 Both types of rooms are furnished the same and contain the same features.
-The dormer rooms are actually a bit smaller (3 feet smaller) than the standard rooms, but seem larger, since dormer rooms feature vaulted ceilings.
+The dormer rooms are actually a bit smaller (3 feet smaller) than the standard rooms, but seem larger since dormer rooms feature vaulted ceilings.
 Standard rooms sleep 5 people, while dormer rooms sleep only 4.
-Dormer rooms are also the only rooms to feature a private balcony.
+Dormer rooms are also the only rooms to feature a more secluded balcony.
 Note the Dormer Room balconies are about half the “regular” room size.
 Standard rooms have balconies, but they are not private.
 From the outside of the resort, you can easily tell the two types apart.
 Rooms on the lower floors with wide balconies are the standard rooms.
 Rooms on the upper floors with balconies under peaked portions of the roof are the dormer rooms.

 What is a lodge tower room?